Aaron-Hale/sudoku-image-solver/README.md

 ### Official evaluation policy

-- official public reporting is **non-Kaggle evaluation only**
-- Kaggle-tagged boards are excluded from the public reported slice
+- While appended to the training dataset, images from the Kaggle dataset are excluded from the public reported slice
 - the primary metric is **exact givens match**
 - supporting metrics include mean givens accuracy, mean full-board cell accuracy, legality failure rate, and latency